How much does it cost to hire a weed control service?

 The cost for pet-friendly weed killers ranges from $30 to $80 for 1 to 2.5 gallons.
 Keeping your furry friend safe from toxic chemicals can be challenging outdoors.
 Fertilizers and weed and pest control products often contain glyphosate or other harmful ingredients.
 Although not all of these elements will hurt your pets, it is wise to choose pet-friendly weed killers to avoid allergic reactions, illness, or even death due to possible ingestion.
 The concern is finding effective weed killers that are safe and pet-friendly.

+The average cost range of mowing and maintaining a lawn is $65 to $150.
 Many homeowners hire a lawn service to maintain their lawn, including mowing, fertilizing, and yard cleanup.
 Maintenance needs vary based on location, season, size, and frequency.
-The average cost range of mowing and maintaining a lawn is $30 to $80.
+This ensures that you do not have to do any yard work and still get the beautiful yard you deserve.

+Fertilizing a lawn costs between $200 and $500.
 Fertilizer adds nutrients to your soil to help the grass grow thick, lush, and green.
 Like weed control, lawn fertilization is a year-long activity requiring multiple treatments spaced out over the seasons.
-Fertilizing a lawn costs between $150 and $500.
+In some instances, fertilizing prevents future weed issues by ensuring that grass remains lush and thick all year long.

-Lawn aeration often accompanies weed treatment, but it is a task best performed during the preemergence phase.
+Expect to pay between $80 and $250 to aerate a lawn.
+Lawn aeration often accompanies weed treatment.
+However, it is a task best performed during the pre-emergence phase.
 This prevents dispersing weed seeds all over your lawn and avoids stressing your lawn during the hottest months of the year.
-Expect to pay between $218 and $872 to aerate a lawn.
+If you want to prevent more weeds to avoid treatment in the future, this is a service that you should consider.
+You can get weed control without aeration and vice versa, but they go well together.

+The average cost for mulching is $150 to $400.
 Consider using rubber or organic mulches, which create a physical barrier to weed penetration and eliminate the light required for weed seeds to break dormancy.
-To be effective, organic mulches such as tree mulch, pine needles, or grass clippings (even pecan shells) should be at least 3 inches deep.
+To be effective, organic mulches, such as tree mulch, pine needles, or grass clippings (even pecan shells), should be at least 3 inches deep.
 Rubber mulches should also be 3 inches deep.
-Most mulches do not do a very good job of controlling perennial weeds.
-The average cost for mulching is $150 to $400.
+This prevents future weeds, especially when used with a weed mat.
+However, most mulches do not do a very good job of controlling perennial weeds on their own.

 An overgrown garden or lawn has grass and weeds that are taller than 6 inches.
 They are characteristic of neglected lawns, often resulting from properties left vacant.
 Hidden in the tall plants, one might find debris and garbage, small animal and insect homes, and woody weeds that can damage the average lawnmower.